kubernetes/community/keps/sig-testing/0010-20180523-test-cluster-framework.md

 ## Summary

+> Making testing with clusters consistent

+We propose an abstraction so that users and tools (e.g. CI) have a consistent way to spin up and configure clusters they can test against.
+This abstraction is targeted mainly to the needs of the following personas and should work equally well used interactively and non-interactively / automated.

 Alice, an experienced CLI Dev (see [Key Personas][alice]), finds that she can’t easily onboard new contributors like Bob (see [Key Personas][bob]), in part because her CLI and tests are too tightly coupled with heavyweight